root-project/web/blog/_posts/2022-03-01-code-horsepower-f1.md

 - Consider enabling "testing" to run all *ROOT* tests.
 - In the "Build steps", click on "Details", and specify `-j8` on the "CMake arguments" or whatever other number, to speed up the build.
 - On the left bottom pane, click on the "Build" (the big hammer) icon, and *ROOT* will be compiled.
-- Once built, on the left, click on "Projects", "Kit", "Run" small icon on ther ight, under "Build & Run", and under "Run configuration", select which executable you want to run.
+- Once built, on the left, click on "Projects", "Kit", "Run" small icon on the right, under "Build & Run", and under "Run configuration", select which executable you want to run.
 - You can run it from the big "Play" icon on the left pane.

 ### Debugging your ROOT scripts or executables with GDB